Rizen54/color-themes/CONTRIBUTING.md

     * When adding your own palette: `Added themename by author (my own)`

 * Search the repo thoroughly to avoid reposting themes that already exist in the repo.
+* For themes for other apps/utilities: Use the configuration format and extension for the specific theme and **provide a way to use it.**